 Every dog has a different energy level, size, and overall personality, so before you adopt to make sure to do your research.
 We want to help you find the best companion, that’s why we’ve compiled a list of the 15 best dog breeds for seniors and retirees.

 You may think that adopting a new puppy is expensive, but in reality, it only costs about $800 to raise a puppy in its first year.
 This is a small price to pay for the infinite love and affection you will receive from your new best friend.

 Dogs are truly some of the best pets for seniors, they are natural stress relievers and can help you stay in shape, and that’s not at all!
 Dogs can also help seniors deal with health issues like Alzheimer’s and high blood pressure.

 Are you ready to adopt a new dog?
-Keep reading to check out our top 15 dogs for seniors.
+Keep reading to check out our 15 best dogs for seniors and retirees.

 Can we be honest with you?
 Havanese dogs truly are the best small dogs for senior citizens.
 That’s because they’re conveniently tiny and strong at the same time.

 Weighing about 10 pounds, Havanese dogs are only approximately 10 inches tall.
 For those who like a Havenese pup with a curly coat, expect to spend a lot of time grooming its fur.
 Want to know why Havanese dogs are the perfect fit for seniors?

 The answer is simple: they’re super social and loyal.
 But here’s the catch.

 They don’t like to be left alone for long periods throughout their day!